 Amherst County has two institutions of higher learning: Sweet Briar College and a satellite campus of Central Virginia Community College.
 These institutions have points of contact with the Emergency Management Coordinator.
 Two railroad companies cross through the area: Norfolk-Southern and CSX.
-Major highways include Route 29 north and south as well as Route 130 and Route 60 east and west.
+Major highways include Route 29 (north to south) as well as Route 130 and Route 60 (east to west).

-The plan takes into account the increasing risks related to man made hazards, identified through hazardous materials reporting required by the Superfund Amendments and Reauthorization Act of 1986 (SARA).
+The plan takes into account the increasing risks related to man-made hazards, identified through hazardous materials reporting required by the Superfund Amendments and Reauthorization Act of 1986 (SARA).
 The plan further takes into account, through a review of the Pre-Hazard Mitigation Plan for Amherst County, the risk levels related to identified hazards and the past and on-going mitigations to address those risks.
 The chief natural hazards occurring in Amherst County include flooding, severe snow and ice storms, high winds, and risk of wildfire.
 The table below indicates the probability of the incidents identified above.
-Both natural and man-made hazards identified below pose a potential for loss of life, property, agriculture, and infrastructure.
+Both natural and manmade hazards identified below pose a potential for loss of life, property, agriculture, and infrastructure.

 Hazard Probability

 Flooding Significant

 Drought High

 Hurricane High

 Severe Winter Weather High

 Land Subsidence/Karst Medium

 Tornado Medium

 Wildfire Medium

 Landslide Low

 Terrorism Low

 Earthquakes Low

+Contagious Disease Rare

+Insurrection Rare